jjb/votefwd/README.md

-[Vote Forward](http://votefwd.org) increases U.S. voter turnout by providing tools for citizens to "adopt" fellow citizens and send them hand-written letters encouraging them to vote.
+[Vote Forward](http://votefwd.org) works to increase U.S. voter turnout using behavioral science and the U.S. Postal Service.
+We provide the tools for citizens to "adopt" registered but unlikely voters in swing states, and send them (partially) hand-written letters encouraging them to vote.

+If you want to send letters, visit the [actual website](http://votefwd.org).
+Thank you!

-It's a React app with a Node server and a Postgresql database.
-If you want to run it locally, here's how to do so on a Mac:
+If you want to help build the software, it's a React app with a Node server and a Postgres database.

 ### Getting Started